Updates

 Translational Immunology

-Tuberculosis is the archetypical chronic infection that inhibits host immunity.
-Epigenetic mediated immune exhaustion is one means of TB induced long-lasting immune inhibition.
+Tuberculosis is the archetypal chronic infection that inhibits host immunity.
+Epigenetic-mediated immune exhaustion is one means of TB-induced long-lasting immune inhibition.

 Where We Work

-With support from the U.S. Centers for Disease Control & Prevention, U.S. Department of Defense, European & Developing Countries Clinical Trials Partnership, U.S. National Institutes of Health, StopTB, TB Reach, and Thrasher Research Fund, we have an extensive funding portfolio that covers both research and programmatic activities in nine countries around the world.
+With support from the U.S. Centers for Disease Control & Prevention, U.S. Department of Defense, European & Developing Countries Clinical Trials Partnership, U.S. National Institutes of Health, StopTB, TB Reach, and Thrasher Research Fund, we have an extensive funding portfolio that has covered research and programmatic activities in nine countries around the world.
+Currently active collaborations include:

 ESWATINI